 9. the DIFFERENCE ($150K/year)

-Olguy Songolo (from Leominster, MA, USA) started the DIFFERENCE about 7 years ago.
+Olguy Songolo (from Leominster, MA, USA) started the DIFFERENCE over 7 years ago.

 Hello everyone!
 My name is Olguy Songolo.
 I am the co-founder and CEO of the DIFFERENCE, the very first heelless running shoe brand.
 Why heelless?
 Extensive research by the original designer, Etienne Penka, has determined that heel strikes are one of the leading causes of injury for runners, causing a host of negative health consequences in the heels, back, knees, and other impact absorption points.
 We discovered a simple and elegant solution: remove the heel.